 Find out more and register for these events here.

 Members of the Literature Wales team will be on hand at the end of each session to offer guidance on the application process and answer any questions potential applicants might have.

+When is the closing date for applications for the 2023-24 Representing Wales Programme?

+The closing date for applications for the 2023-24 Representing Wales programme is: 5.00 pm Tuesday 25 October 2022

 Eligibility